yliyanage/Accident-Detection/index.md

 # Conclusion
 * We proposed a three stage approach to accurately and timely detect freeway accidents based on speed data.
-  1. Feature Extraction: Extracted both time domain and frequency domain features
+  1. Feature Extraction: Extracted both time domain and frequency domain features.
-  2. Feature Selection: Selected a subset of highly correlated features with the accident variable
+  2. Feature Selection: Selected a subset of highly correlated features with the accident variable.
   3. Optimum Classification: Defined an optimization in terms of the Bayes risk associated with the classification decision.
-The optimum solution was derived
+The optimum solution was derived.
+* Evaluation results showed that our proposed method achieve improvement of up to 77.2% in average detection delay compared to reported accident times by California Highway Patrol.

 [^1]: Nationa Safety Council, “NSC Motor Vehicle Fatality Estimates,” 2019, Available at: [https://injuryfacts.nsc.org/motor-vehicle/overview/preliminary-estimates/](https://injuryfacts.nsc.org/motor-vehicle/overview/preliminary-estimates/)